 The Sentinel welcomes letters, local event submissions, and articles written by community members about local issues/topics related to Citrus Heights.
-Submissions by politicians, political campaigns or candidates will not typically be published, unless addressing a specific local issue.
+Submissions by politicians, political campaigns or candidates will not typically be published, unless addressing a specific issue of local concern.

 Submissions from the same writer are currently limited to once per month.
 Please include contact information and refer to the following guidelines before making a submission: